Skip to content

 Netflix Test

 Let’s start with Netflix.
 It’s worth mentioning that CyberGhost offers dedicated streaming servers for Netflix in several countries.
-NordVPN has no streaming servers, which doesn’t mean it’s bad for this purpose – in fact, I’d say it’s a bit better, but hold on to your horses.
+NordVPN has no streaming servers, which doesn’t mean it’s bad for this purpose – in fact, we’d say it’s a bit better, but hold on to your horses.

 Other Streaming Platforms

-The first one I tested was BBC iPlayer.
+But what about other streaming platforms?
+The first one we tested was BBC iPlayer.
 It’s a free British streaming platform available only in the United Kingdom.
-However, with a UK IP address, I managed to unblock it with no issues with both providers.
+However, with a UK IP address, we managed to unblock it with no issues with both providers.

 Visit NordVPN